landing_page-logo

 Job Description

-Provides the full breadth of MFLC consultation and counseling services to the command structure and military service members and their families at military installations.
-Responsible for providing MFLC services including non-medical, short-term, walk-around counseling, training/health and wellness presentations, and consultation to installation command regarding behavioral health issues with an understanding of the military unit, cultural and mission.
-Works closely with the Regional Supervisor/Regional Director, installation, and military branch Points of Contact (POC) to assure that the program is provided within scope and meets the needs of the installation.
+This position has the primary responsibility of providing the full breadth of Child and Youth Behavioral (CYB) counseling services to children of all ages of military service members and their families at military installations to include civilian expeditionary work force and their families (when activated).
+These services may include non-medical counseling, training/health and wellness presentations, consultation with parents, personnel at child development centers, and consultation to installation command regarding behavioral health issues affecting children and youth.
+CYB counselors will be assigned to child development centers, youth programs, summer camps, and on demand assignments.
+The counselors work closely with the installation and military branch Points of Contact (POC) to assure that the program is provided within scope and meets the needs of the installation.

-• Provides non-medical, short-term, solution focused, walk-around counseling directly to eligible service and family members at assigned primary and secondary locations.
+• Provides non-medical, short-term, solution focused counseling directly to eligible children and youth of service members at assigned primary and secondary locations.
 Services include assessment, brief counseling and consultation, action planning, referral to resources (assuring linkage as appropriate), and follow-up as indicated.

-• Delivers training and health and wellness presentations, participates in health fairs and other base/installation activities as requested/directed.
+• Provides training and health and wellness presentations, participate in health fairs and other base/installation activities focused on children and youth.

-• Enters counselor activity data daily through smart phone, or web application, to assure that reporting is accurate from assigned installation, while maintaining client/service member confidentiality.
+• Enters counselor activity data daily through smart phone or web application to assure that reporting is accurate from assigned installation while maintaining confidentiality and anonymity of service/family member.

-• Consistently visible within the brigade/regiment which allows MFLC services to be accessible.
-Establishes and maintains working relationships with community resources and provides appropriate linkages for service members and their families.
-Partners with POC to provide MFLC services in a manner that addresses the needs of the installation.
-Develops an effective and professional working relationship with the installation POC.
+• Partners with POC to provide CYB services in a manner that addresses the needs of the installation/facility.
+Develops an effective and professional working relationship with the installation/facility POC.

 • Manages duty to warn and restricted reporting situations according to Department of Defense (DoD) protocol and staffs the cases with Regional Supervisor/Regional Director.

-• Communicates with Regional Supervisors and participates in regular individual and group supervision, sharing information regarding trends and issues on the installations to which the counselor is assigned.
+• Communicates with Regional Supervisors and participates in regular individual and group supervision, sharing information regarding trends and issues on the installations and in facilities to which the counselor is assigned.
+Responds to critical incidents and special requests as directed by the POC and approved by the Office of Secretary of Defense (OSD) program manager.
+The CYB will flex schedule to respond to urgent requests as needed or at the request of the Regional Supervisor/Regional Director.

-• Participates in initiatives, studies, and pilot programs as directed by the customer and/or Magellan.
+• Participates in regular in-services/training, Quality Improvement committees, initiatives, studies, pilot programs other contract activities as assigned/appropriate as directed by the customer and/or Magellan.
 This includes participation in pilot program certification and training processes, completion of activity documentation, integration of pilot activities in non-medical counseling work, and the utilization of applicable technology to complete required activities.

 • All other duties as assigned.